 With an average depth of just six feet and the majority of the lake under seven feet deep, Grand Lake St. Marys is a shallow lake.
 Its 12,900 acres sprawl across parts of Auglaize and Mercer Counties.
 Grand Lake is an impoundment of Coldwater Creek, and its outflow is Beaver Creek.
 Part of the lake's 74 mile shoreline is in the Grand Lake St. Marys State Park.
 Established in 1949, it is one of Ohio's oldest state parks.

 The Grand Lake St. Marys State Park includes a campground with RV sites and cabins.
 There is a beach for swimming and several public boat launches.
 A state wildlife refuge on the southwest corner of Grand Lake provides a stopping place for migratory birds and waterfowl including Canada geese, grebes, swans, egret, loons and cormorants.
 Several pairs of nesting bald eagles make their home in the refuge.
-Hunting is permitted in season, and the Ohio Department of Natural Resources (DNR) holds a lottery for the many duck blinds around the lake.
-Within just a mile and a half of the state park, the 47 mile long Miami-Erie Trail, part of the Buckeye Trail, provides an opportunity to hike across the state.
+The Ohio Department of Natural Resources (DNR) holds a lottery for the many duck blinds along the lakeshore during hunting season.
+Only a mile and a half from the state park, the 47 mile long Miami-Erie Trail, part of the Buckeye Trail, provides an opportunity to hike across the state.

 In the past, walleye were stocked in Grand Lake St. Marys, and there are abundant populations of largemouth bass and black and white crappie.
 In the winter, the yellow perch fishing is exceptional.
 Anglers can compete in several fishing tournaments held on Grand Lake throughout the year.
 The St. Mary's Fish Hatchery is on the eastern shore of the lake.
 It produces saugeye, walleye, channel catfish and bass that are stocked in lakes across the state.